How is vaginal cancer staged?

 The FIGO/AJCC system for staging vaginal cancer

 Staging is the process of finding out how far the cancer has spread.
-It is very important because your treatment options and the outlook for your recovery and survival (prognosis) depend on the stage of your cancer.
+It’s very important because your treatment options and the outlook for your recovery and survival (prognosis) depend on the stage of your cancer.

-The stage of most vaginal cancers is most often described using the FIGO (International Federation of Gynecology and Obstetrics) System of Staging combined with the American Joint Committee on Cancer (AJCC) TNM system.
+Most vaginal cancers are staged using the FIGO (International Federation of Gynecology and Obstetrics) System of Staging combined with the American Joint Committee on Cancer (AJCC) TNM system.
 This system classifies the diseases in Stages 0 through IV depending on the extent of the tumor (T), whether the cancer has spread to lymph nodes (N) and whether it has spread to distant sites (M for metastasis).
 The system described here is the most recent AJCC system, which went into effect January 2010.
 Any differences between the AJCC system and the FIGO system are explained in the text.

 Vaginal cancer is staged clinically, which means that staging doesn’t take into account what is found during surgery, even if more advanced cancer is found.

 These systems are not used to stage vaginal melanoma, which is staged like melanoma of the skin.
 Information about melanoma staging can be found in our document called Melanoma Skin Cancer.

 Tumor extent (T)

 Tis: Cancer cells are only in the most superficial layer of cells of the vagina without growth into the underlying tissues.
 This stage is also called carcinoma in situ (CIS) or vaginal intraepithelial neoplasia 3 (VAIN 3).
-It is not included in the FIGO system.
+It’s not included in the FIGO system.

 T1: The cancer is only in the vagina.